sulu/sulu-docs/book/getting-started/setup.rst

     cp app/Resources/pages/overview.xml.dist app/Resources/pages/overview.xml
     cp app/Resources/snippets/default.xml.dist app/Resources/snippets/default.xml

-With this configuration you will be able to create default pages, just containg the most basic content types (a title, an URL, links to other pages, images, and a text editor), and overview pages, which can aggregate multiple pages.
+With this configuration you will be able to create default pages, which just contain the most basic content types (a title, an URL, links to other pages, images, and a text editor), and overview pages, which can aggregate multiple pages.
 We also copied a default snippet.
 Feel free to create your own custom templates.